Ibaoune/downscaling_precip/lit_version/README.md

 ```

 #### Usage, inference:
 After training, the model can be used for inference.
-The predictions and ground truth will be saved in a directory as specified in the configuration file.
-Ground truth and predictions are saved in NetCDF format for later analysis.
+The predictions and ground truth will be saved in a directory as specified in the configuration file in NetCDF files for later analysis.
 ```bash
 python train.py --config config_mse.yaml --model unet --inference
 ```